Menu

 Retries: 0

-Real-world data isn’t flat.
+Real data is rarely flat.
 An invoice has line items.
-A research paper has multiple authors with affiliations.
-When you need hierarchical data, use nested Pydantic models.
+A paper has authors with their own fields.
+For layered data, nest your Pydantic models.

 python